-For many of us, “dipping” the credit card into the terminal feels like a pain (and it may feel like it takes longer in some instances).
-On top of the dip, debit card transactions might require a PIN to go through, adding to the lengthy transaction.
-When the card is dipped, the machine reads the card’s security info, completing a safer transaction than the old swipe method.
+When a chip card is inserted into a payment terminal, the machine reads the card’s security information, completing a safer transaction than the old swipe method.
 The payment terminal uses RFID (radio-frequency identification), to read the card’s chip.

 When payment terminals were upgraded to read the chips, the technology grew by leaps and bounds.
-The tech that reads chips also enabled machines to accept payment with a simple tap from a card, phone, or even watch.
-Evolving from RFID, terminals started using NFC (near-field communication), which allows payment terminals to payment methods from a close distance.
-For a contactless payment to work, the card or device should be 1-2 inches from the terminal.
+The tech that reads chips also enabled machines to accept payment with a simple tap from a card, phone with a mobile wallet, or even a watch.

 What Transactions Are Eligible for Contactless Payment?

-For contactless payment to work, both the terminal and card have to have the technology.
+For contactless credit card payment to work, both the terminal and card have to have the technology.

-To determine if a payment terminal is contactless payment enabled, look for the symbol that looks like a WiFi signal turned on its side next to a hand with a card in it.
+To determine if a payment terminal is contactless payment enabled, check for the symbol that looks like a WiFi signal turned on its side next to a hand with a card in it.

 Pros of Contactless Payment